TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_407zg_connected_sbc.md

 #### TMC22XX UART Drivers

 The drivers must be continuous and start at unit 0 (unless TMC5160 are also used, which case they must be installed after them).
-So, for the SKR board, if you have say 3 TMC2208s and 1 other driver, the 2208s must be in slots 0, 1, 2 and the remainiong driver in slot 3 or 4.
+So, for the SKR board, if you have say 3 TMC2208s and 1 other driver, the 2208s must be in slots 0, 1, 2 and the remaining driver in slot 3 or 4.
 You can use RRF to assign any of those slots to an axis/extruder.

 #### TMC5160 SPI Drivers